Raymond Masono

 Raymond Masono (died on 25 June 2021) was a politician from Autonomous Region of Bougainville.
 He was the Vice-President of the Autonomous Region of Bougainville from 2017 to 2020.

 Biography

 Masono was elected as a member of the Bougainville House of Representatives from Atolls in 2015.
 Later, he was appointed as Minister for Mineral and Energy Resources.

 Masono was elected as Vice-President of the Autonomous Region of Bougainville in 2017.

 On 2 October 2020 Masono was appointed Minister of Health in the cabinet of Ishmael Toroama.

-Masono died on 25 June 2021 at the hospital in Buka.
+Masono died on 25 June 2021 at a hospital in Buka.